Studies, July 3–14, 2017

 - Master of Divinity (In-Service Track)

 Courses are three credits each.
-One course can be taken for each week.
+Two courses can be taken each week.

 Dr. Don McCurry